achilles1801/android-game/README.md

-# CS2340 Android Game Project
+# Android Mobile Gaming Showcase

-This project was developed as a part of the CS2340 course at Georgia Institute of Technology.
 The Android app offers users the chance to play three classic games, each designed with a unique flair and modern interface.

 ## Features